Chart Color Schemes

 Altona Meadows has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 13 projects that may impact the area.
-Notable projects include Central Avenue Duplication and Upgrade, Point Cook Community Hospital, Greening the Pipeline, and Somerdale Heights.
-The following list details those likely most relevant.
+AreaSearch has identified 13 projects likely to impact the area.
+Key projects include Central Avenue Duplication and Upgrade, Point Cook Community Hospital, Greening the Pipeline, and Somerdale Heights.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.